Mist52/csc215/BigInt/studyq.md

 BigInt operator + (const BigInt & big, int small);
 // postcondition: returns big + small
 Write the body of operator! assuming that operator+ has been written.

+1. Why is a char vector used to store digits rather than an int vector?
+How will a change in the kind of element stored in the vector affect the implementation of all BigInt member functions.
+2. We have chosen an enum for storing the sign of a BigInt.
+Describe two alternatives or types other than an enum that can be used to represent the sign of a BigInt.
+5
+3. Write the function GetDigit based on the description and declarations in this section.
+What kinds of error should you worry about?
+4. Why will it be difficult to write the non-member functions operator == and operator < given the current method for accessing digits using GetDigit?
+Write the function operator == for positive BigInt values assuming that NumDigits and GetDigit are public member functions.
+5. (optional) Why is the apvector class a much better choice than the built-in array type given the specification of the BigInt class?